owings1/pytableaux/doc/about.rst

 handling a sentence of a particular form.

-For example, Classical logic has one conditional operator, the Material Conditional.
-Lukasiewicz logic also has a distinct Conditional operator, which attempts to work around the failure of some classical inferences for the Material Conditional.
+For example, Classical logic has one conditional operator, the Material Conditional. :ref:`Lukasiewicz <L3>` logic also has a distinct Conditional operator, which attempts to work around the failure of some classical inferences for the Material Conditional.
 Another example is Free Logic, which has a special Existence predicate meant to allow for the possibility that nothing exists.

 Since operators, quantifiers and special predicates are defined globally, every logic will 'recognize' a sentence containing any of these tokens, and will successfully construct a tableau with them.
-However, Classical logic has no rules related to either an Existence predicate or a Conditional operator (separate from the Material Conditional), and so these sentences would not get 'broken down' in the proof process.
+However, :ref:`Classical Logic <CFOL>` has no rules related to either an Existence predicate or a Conditional operator (separate from the Material Conditional), and so these sentences would not get 'broken down' in the proof process.